'It's magic': Prince Harry and Meghan show baby son to the world

 The couple said they were about to visit 93-year-old Elizabeth, the world’s longest-reigning monarch, at the castle to allow her to meet her eighth great-grandchild.

-Meghan’s mother Doria Ragland is staying with the couple at their home Frogmore Cottage, on the castle’s estate.
+Meghan’s mother Doria Ragland is also staying with the couple at their home Frogmore Cottage, on the castle’s estate.

-“It will a nice moment to introduce the baby to more family and my mum’s with us as well,” Meghan said.
+“It will a nice moment to introduce the baby to more family and my mum’s with us as well,” Meghan, 37, said.

-Britain’s royals attract huge fascination and there is particular interest in Harry and former U.S. actress Meghan, who are officially known as the Duke and Duchess of Sussex.
+Britain’s royal family attracts huge fascination and there is particular interest in Harry and former U.S. actress Meghan, who are officially known as the Duke and Duchess of Sussex.

 Given their worldwide popularity, the birth of their first child has attracted particular attention, especially as the new child is first mixed race child to be born into a senior position in British royalty in recent history.

 He is also entitled to hold U.S. citizenship while also automatically being a British national.
 However, the baby will not automatically be a prince or a princess, or be known as “His Royal Highness”, unless the queen issues a specific decree.

+Congratulations to the new parents have poured in from celebrities and world leaders.

+Harry’s father, the heir-to-the-throne Prince Charles expressed his joy at the arrival of his fourth grandson on Tuesday, while elder brother Prince William and his wife Kate said they were absolutely thrilled at the news.

 “Thank you all so much, and thank you everybody for all the well-wishes and the kindness, it just means so much,” Meghan said.

+Harry has never made a secret of his dislike of the press since his mother Princess Diana was killed in a crash in 1997 as her car sped away from chasing photographers.

+“Choosing a U.S. Network ... is treading on dodgy ground,” the queen’s former press secretary Dickie Arbiter wrote on Twitter about the decision to have a U.S. TV crew in the small group invited to cover Wednesday’s event.

-Harry, whose playful antics on royal engagements have made him popular with the public and media, could not resist cracking a joke as he pulled back the blanket to allow cameras to get a better look at his son.
+However, Harry was more than happy to help out the media as he showed off his baby, cracking a joke as he pulled back the blanket to allow cameras to get a better look at his son.

-“He’s already got a little bit of facial as well - wonderful,” joked the bearded prince.
+“He’s already got a little bit of facial hair as well - wonderful,” joked the bearded prince.

 Writing by Michael Holden; editing by Guy Faulconbridge